hreese/tmclient/README.md

 # About

-tmclient is a limited client for the [transmission](https://transmissionbt.com/) server.
-It's focused on a few tasks that enable support handling lots if bittorrent files and some automation.
+tmclient is a limited client for the [transmission](https://transmissionbt.com/) bittorrent server.
+It's focused on few tasks that support (the author's way of) handling lots of bittorrent files and some automation.

 # Configuration